BigPolarBear1/factorization/README.md

 Update: This find_same stuff isn't great.
 So square moduli.. they offer a small improvement over non-square moduli... since the square part gets completely ignored during the linear algebra step.
 So that slightly reduces the amount of B-smooths needed.
 Next.. you really need more factor overlap.
 I know it can be done with using these coefficients to linearly shift the parabola.. but getting it to work in practice is very hard.
 Let me think

+Update: I guess I should probably implement square moduli in NFS's sieving.
+As the paper shows how to do it for polynomials of arbitrary degree.
+That would probably yield the largest speed boost.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>